 Certain key management personnel, including the directors of the Trustee paid member contributions into the Scheme.
 These were in accordance with the normal terms and conditions of the Trust Deed.

-No directors of the Trustee received benefit payments during the year in accordance with the Trust Deed.
+No directors have received benefit payments during the year in accordance with the Trust Deed.

 (e) Other Related Party Transactions